Gadonk/pipspool-orcaslicer/README.md

 The public source defaults to `http://localhost:7912`.
 Configure the actual Spoolman server address in PipSpool Settings.
 GitHub Actions rejects private development addresses.

-## Automatic Orca Cloud publishing

-GitHub Releases are published automatically to Orca Cloud through trusted OIDC publishing.
-No permanent token or repository secret is used.

-The repository is connected to the PipSpool listing in Orca Cloud.
-Publishing a GitHub Release with a matching semantic-version tag automatically publishes that version and its GitHub release notes to Orca Cloud.

 ## License

 PipSpool is maintained and copyrighted by **Donko** and distributed under the [MIT License](LICENSE).